jasmines08/NLP/README.md

 ---

+## How to open .csv file for annotation
+Open your .csv file as an excel file.
+When you open in Excel, select all cells by clicking the left corner (between 1 and A) and then click on the home tab and click the format down arrow and click autofit row hieght and autofit row width else it might look like lyrics are hidden.

 ## Data Collection Process
 ### 1. **Scraping Billboard Year-End Hot 100 Songs**
 - We scrape Billboard's Year-End Hot 100 lists from Wikipedia for multiple years.